 Emerging Leaders Frequently Asked Questions

 Yes.
 Students apply online through Tiger Scholarship Manager.
-Applications open mid-November each year and are due February 1st.
-By February 1st, a high school senior must have submitted the application to be considered for the program.
+Applications open mid-November each year and are due February 1.
+By that date, a high school senior must have submitted the application to be considered for the program.
 A review of all applications begins after that deadline.

-Student interested in the Emerging Leaders Program must have at least a 3.0 GPA on a 4.0 scale and a 21 on the ACT.
-Students should also exhibit ongoing involvement and leadership throughout their high school years included, but not limited to clubs and organizations, community service, athletic involvement, or local and community organization membership.
+Students interested in the Emerging Leaders Program must have at least a 3.0 GPA on a 4.0 scale and a minimum of either a 21 on the ACT or a 1060 on the SAT.
+Students should also exhibit ongoing involvement and leadership throughout their high school years including, but not limited to clubs and organizations, community service, athletic involvement, and/or local and community organization membership.

 All completed applications are reviewed.
 Due to application volume, we are unable to commit to communicating when an application has been received.
 The review process takes a look at all application components and utilizes a rubric to assign scores to the essays, high school involvement, and academics of all candidates.
 At the end of that review, about 100 candidates are invited to interview with program staff and students.

-A standard interview protocol is employed for all interviews, including phone and video interviews is a candidate lives too far away to travel to campus.
-Interviews last about 10 minutes, but they help a great deal for the final selections.
+An individual, virtual interview process is employed for all candidates.
+Interviews last about 30 minutes and help a great deal with the final selections.
 Once all interviews have been completed, a final review of all application materials occurs.
 Applicants are informed of selections soon thereafter.

-When a student is selected, that student will receive a letter that outlines next steps.
-All Emerging Leaders live on campus as freshmen, in a residence hall community.
-Incoming ELs must attend New Student Orientation and Frosh Camp.
-Finally, a retreat is mandatory for all new students; however, that does not occur until students move on campus in August.
+When a student is selected, that student will receive a letter that outlines the next steps.
+All Emerging Leaders must live on campus as freshmen, in a residence hall community.
+While living among other Emerging Leaders is a requirement, the cost of the residence hall is paid for by the student and not covered by the program.
+Incoming Emerging Leaders must attend New Student Orientation and Frosh Camp prior to their first semester.
+Finally, a kickoff meeting is mandatory for all incoming and current Emerging Leaders; however, that does not occur until students move on campus in August.